-I am thrilled to announce my forthcoming book with Harper Wave – Future Tense: Making Anxiety Our Superpower.
+I am thrilled to announce my forthcoming book with Harper Wave – Future Tense: Why Anxiety is Good for You.

-This is the disease story we tell ourselves.
+This is the disease story of anxiety.
 But it is harming us more than it is helping.

-Future Tense: Making Anxiety Our Superpower argues for the radical idea that anxiety is not the enemy – it is our ally.
+Future Tense: Why Anxiety is Good for You argues for the radical idea that anxiety is not the enemy – it is our ally.
 When we tap into our anxiety instead of attack it, we realize that human anxiety evolved to not only be protective, but to build our creative capacity to be productive.
 Anxiety achieves this by making us into time travelers, propelling us into future thinking, where we are smarter, more focused, and more hopeful in the face of challenge.

 This book details how – and why – we should adopt a new mindset about anxiety – a fresh set of beliefs and insights that allow us to explore and leverage anxiety rather than be overwhelmed by it.
 I share real-world examples and stories combined with the latest research in psychology, neuroscience, genetics, biology, and sociology.
 This book celebrates the lives of people who are using anxiety to their advantage and with the goal of making the world a better place.
 The best solutions in the world won’t stick if our view of anxiety unintentionally accelerates it.